 people.
 Sharing your personal history means it can live on, and these

-aren't just names and dates in a history book, they are the really
+aren't just names and dates in a history book, these are the really

 And for those whose day to day life and conversations are now limited, looking back and sharing their life stories really is a unique and precious gift, for all of us.